Want to learn how to build your own DIY Wooden Stove Top Cover? You’re in the right place. I’ve got the tutorial for you here.

 Step 4: Trim Down and Add Sides

-Once the glue is fully dry, remove the clamps and use a table saw or a circular saw and a straight edge to trim down all sides to your desired opening size.
-Make sure to trim all sides smooth (so no tongues or grooves are showing).
+Once the glue is fully dry, remove the clamps and use a table saw or a circular saw and a straight edge to trim down all sides to your desired opening size–from step 1.

 Glue and brad nail these pieces into place like shown (ignore the ugly corner joint here, I was just holding in place for a picture) making sure the smooth sides (not the grooves) face upward.
-(NOTE: in hindsight, gluing this way may cause issues later with wood movement.
-I’ve not had issues with this in the past, but just note, over time, seasonal wood movement MAY cause some small gaps here.)

 Allow glue to dry completely, then sand all the joints and corners smooth.